The first 30 days after a diagnosis — what to do and what can wait

 Building Your Support

-This is where I see people make the most important early decision: trying to handle everything alone.
+This is where the most important early decision happens: whether to try to handle everything alone.
 Your parent is scared, you're scared, and it feels like asking for help means failing at being a good daughter or son.
 But one person cannot actually hold this alone, no matter how capable.

 You need to tell people what's happening.
-I don't mean you need to announce it, but the people who are actually in your life need to know.
+Not announce it, but the people who are actually in your life need to know.
 Your partner or spouse needs to know because you're going to be sad and distracted sometimes.
 Your close friends need to know because you might need to cancel plans or you might need to talk about something hard.
-Your sibling probably needs to know because your parent is their parent too, and they might want to be involved.
+Your sibling probably needs to know because your parent is their parent too.

 Beyond your immediate circle, you're going to need people with specific expertise or availability.
 You might need one person who can come sit with your parent sometimes so you're not the only one managing appointments.
 You might need someone who's good at organizing information to help you track medications and appointments.
 You might need to talk to someone in healthcare to understand what's happening.
 You might not need all of these people yet, but you don't have to figure that out in thirty days.
 You just need to start saying the name of what's happening out loud to people you trust.